Ranjith1022/Download_Insta_Images/README.md

 ## Introduction:

-  Instagram image download service allows downloading images from Instagram online.
+  Instagram image download service allows downloading images from Instagram.
 It is a simple downloader that works perfectly with Python programming.
 Using it you can save free download images from Instagram in high quality.

 ## Pre Requisites